Gender Minorities and Women in Physics Constitution

 Article I. Name

-The name of the organization shall be the Society of Women and Gender Minorities in Physics, to be abbreviated as (GMaWiP).
+The name of the organization shall be the Gender Minorities and Women in Physics, to be abbreviated as (GMaWiP).

 Article II.
 Mission